jrandj/aws-security-specialty/README.md

 1. You are working in the IT security team in a big company.
 To perform security checks in AWS services, you have written dozens of custom AWS Config rules.
 One of them is to check if the S3 bucket policy contains certain explicit denies.
 This Config rule is supposed to be applied for all S3 buckets.
 Your manager has asked you how to trigger the custom Config rule.
 Which answers are correct?
     * The rule can be automatically triggered whenever there is a change for an S3 bucket.
 It can also be triggered periodically every 1, 3, 6, 12, or 24 hours.
 The rule could also be triggered manually.

+1. Your company makes use of S3 buckets for storing data.
+There is a company policy that all services should have logging enabled.
+How can you ensure that logging is always enabled to create S3 buckets in the AWS Account?
+    * AWS Config Rules can be used to check whether logging is enabled for buckets.

+1. A security engineer must ensure that all infrastructure launched in the company AWS account be monitored for deviation from compliance rules.
+All EC2 instances must be launched from one of a specified list of AMIs with all attached EBS volumes being encrypted.
+The non-compliant infrastructure should be terminated.
+What steps should the engineer choose?
+    * Compliance can be monitored with AWS Config Rules triggered by configuration changes.
+A Lambda function from the CloudWatch event rule for AWS Config "Compliance Rules Notification Change" to terminate the non-compliant infrastructure.

+1. You are responsible for deploying a critical application onto AWS.
+Part of the requirements for this application is to ensure that the controls set for this application meet the PCI DSS.
+Which of the following services can be used to check if AWS is certified as a PCI DSS Service Provider?
+    * AWS Artifact can provide the compliance documents.

+1. Company policy requires that all EC2 servers are not exposed to common vulnerabilities and exposures (CVEs).
+The security team would like to regularly check all servers to ensure compliance with this requirement by using a scheduled CloudWatch event to trigger a review of the current infrastructure.
+What process will check compliance of the company's EC2 instances?
+    * Run an Amazon Inspector assessment using the common vulnerabilities and exposures rules package against every EC2 instance.

 ### Infrastructure Security

 1. A company hosts a popular web application that connects to an Amazon RDS MySQL DB instance running in a private VPC subnet created with default Network ACL settings.
 The IT Security department has a suspicion that a DoS attack is coming from a suspecting IP.
 How can you protect the subnets from this attack?